 But her actions against the wildlife are condemned.
-She slain the God with no regards towards no one but humans.
+She slew the God with no regards towards no one but humans.
 She narrows her sight toward her goal, either uncaring or unaware of anything else: and she pays the price.

 In wishing to gain more than what she already has, she ended up losing everything she had worked for.
 The creatures, in their resentment, failed to kill her.
 Yet she’s not left without scars.